 Source: Lucasbosch, Wikimedia Commons, https://commons.wikimedia.org/wiki/File:Pepperl%2BFuchs_capacitive_sensor_CJ8-18GM-E2-V1.jpg CC SA BY 3.0 license, Last access: May 11th, 2021.

-But also in daily life applications, capacitive sensors can be found: most smartphone displays operate with a capacitive principle – when the finger is positioned within the electric field this changes the permittivity and the capacity of the sensor so that the position of the finger can be determined (Hering et al., 2018, p.
+Capacitive sensors can also be found in daily life applications: most smartphone displays operate with a capacitive principle—when a finger is positioned within the electrical field, this changes the permittivity and the capacitance of the sensor so that the position of the finger can be determined (Hering et al., 2018, p.
 43).
 Figure 4-12 illustrates this application.

 Figure 4-12: Capacitive touchscreen display.